-The clinic was capped off with an off-site social attended by a good fraction of those involved, including the presenters and staff.
+The clinic ended with an off-site social attended by a good fraction of those involved, including the presenters and staff.
 Some folks, though, had very early shuttles to the airport the next morning, so opted out.

 Thoughts, observations, etc.